Alxfndz/Alxfndz/README.md

 #### -💻💹 I am passionate about all things Data, Volatility, Combat Sports and Capital Markets.

-#### -📈🧮 Currently pursuing opportunities in Data Science & Fintech
+#### -📈🧮 Currently pursuing opportunities in Data Science & Fintech.

 #### Connect with me:
 <a href="https://twitter.com/CTE_Capital">